-Let’s explore the delicate and fascinating process of restoring the precious velvet “Deco” wallpaper in the Stadsteater, or City Theater in Gothenburg, Sweden.
-A work that restored a unique piece of textile history and art to its original splendor, made by our Tessitura in the 1930s.
+Explore the delicate and fascinating process of restoring the precious “Deco” velvet in in Gothenburg’s Stadsteater (City Theater), Sweden.
+A work that restored a unique piece of history and textile art, created by our Tessitura in the 1930s, to its original splendor.

 A Brief History of the Gothenburg Theater and Deco Velvet